Film Spoilers and

 The Forgotten (2004)

-The 'Forgotten' Children Were Abducted By Aliens, Who Were Studying the Power of Maternal Love - A Failed Experiment; The Children Were Reunited With Their Parents!
+The 'Forgotten' Children Were Abducted By Aliens, Who Were Studying the Power of Maternal Love - It Was A Failed Experiment; The Children Were Reunited With Their Parents!

 The film began with a grieving Brooklyn mother - a free-lance book editor named Telly Paretta (Julianne Moore) who was receiving therapy for her traumatic loss over 14 months earlier of her 9 year-old son Sam (Christopher Kovaleski), due to a plane crash.
 She had saved a scrapbook and other mementos until she noticed signs that her evidence of Sam's existence was slowly evaporating and disappearing (there were erased videotapes, and missing and doctored pictures).